shogundevel/shark/README.md

 This is version 1 of the language, a version 2 with many improvements is in progress!

-The version 2 of the language will be statically typed, and initial benchmarks shows it is 12 times **faster** and consumes 87.2 **less memory** than version 1.
+The version 2 of the language will be statically typed, and initial benchmarks shows it is 12 times **faster** and consumes munch (around 1/3) **less memory** than version 1.
 It also is a munch smaller codebase, consequently having munch less bugs.

-Unafortunately, versions 1 and 2 are not compatible and **support for shark 1 is going to be dropped in 6 months after version 2 is released**.
+Unafortunately, versions 1 and 2 are not source compatible and **support for shark 1 is going to be dropped in 6 months after version 2 is released**.

 ## Features